NPAR: Features

 Patient Lookup by MRN: Users may enter a patient's Medical Record Number (MRN) from their own facility.
 This instantly populates the search form, and helps avoid typos.
 From there, a single click launches the search.

-Antibody Test Results: If a patient record includes antibody test results, those are displayed using a standard code.
+Antibody Test Results: If a patient history includes positive antibody test results, those are highlighted.
 The blood bank staff can use this information to help direct their antibody screens.
 If new tests are negative, that may indicate that a patient's antibodies have dropped below detectable levels.

 Hospital Contact Info